-A new paper details the real health effects that the Tuskegee Study had on black people.
-The work from Marcella Alsan at the Stanford Medical School and Marianne Wanamaker at the University of Tennessee provides evidence for a strong claim: that by 1980, the public revelation of the Tuskegee Study in 1972 had reduced life expectancy among black men over 45 by over a year.
+A new paper details the real health effects that the Tuskegee study had on black people.
+The work from Marcella Alsan at the Stanford Medical School and Marianne Wanamaker at the University of Tennessee provides evidence for a strong claim: that by 1980, the public revelation of the Tuskegee study in 1972 had reduced life expectancy among black men over 45 by more than a year.

-The study provides causal evidence in a body of research that stretches back decade, and it is a major revelation.
-As New York Magazine notes, the main conclusion of Alsan and Wanamaker’s work is that the Tuskegee Study was responsible for over a third of the life expectancy gap between older black men and white men in 1980.
-But the conclusions extend beyond that and fit with a body of anecdodal evidence from physicians and patients.
-Disclosure of the Tuskegee Study disrupted a slow convergence of black health outcomes with white health outcomes in the mid-20th century, accelerated an erosion of trust in doctors, and dampened health-seeking behavior and health-care utilization for black men.
-And it did so more for those who were more similar to the Tuskegee Study’s unwitting participants and those who were closely connected to the community of Tuskegee.
+The study provides causal evidence in a body of research that stretches back decades, and it is a major revelation.
+As New York magazine notes, the main conclusion of Alsan and Wanamaker’s work is that the Tuskegee study was responsible for over a third of the life-expectancy gap between older black and white men in 1980.
+But the conclusions extend beyond that and fit with a body of anecdotal evidence from physicians and patients.
+Disclosure of the Tuskegee study disrupted a slow convergence of black health outcomes with white health outcomes in the mid-20th century, accelerated an erosion of trust in doctors, and dampened health-seeking behavior and health-care utilization for black men.
+And it did so more for those who were more similar to the Tuskegee study’s unwitting participants and those who were closely connected to the community of Tuskegee.

 One of the important contributions of their paper is the methodology it uses.
-It draws mostly on publicly accessible data on medical trust from the General Social Survey, data on health utilization from the National Health Interview Survey, Census measures of migration patterns, and data from the Centers for Disease Control and Prevention on mortality and morbidity.
+It draws mostly on publicly accessible data on medical trust from the General Social Survey, data on health utilization from the National Health Interview Survey, census measures of migration patterns, and data from the CDC on mortality and morbidity.
 The innovation lies in how Alsan and Wanamaker used those data.
 Using a triple-difference model, the year 1972 was treated as the “exposure” itself since there aren’t real measures of how the news of the study was disseminated.
-As Wanamaker said, “we knew that there should be a sharp difference in 1972 and we knew there should be a difference between black men and any other peer group.”
+As Wanamaker said, “We knew that there should be a sharp difference in 1972 and we knew there should be a difference between black men and any other peer group.”

 These findings are also useful in framing health-care debates and discussions of health disparities today.
-While the researchers did not find similar effects for younger people and the Tuskegee Study, this is a model for understanding a level of medical mistrust that still exists in black communities today.
+While the researchers did not find similar effects for younger people, this is a model for understanding a level of medical mistrust that still exists in black communities today.
 Other violations of ethics or stigmatization of diseases may be causing similar mortality effects now.
 Also, this research is important for grounding policy on diversifying the health-care workforce and for ensuring forward-thinking consideration of medical ethics for marginalized people as the field enters the digital and genomic ages.